Guide to the Flu

 Vaccines are Updated to Better Fight Circulating Viruses

-Researchers have identified three of the most potentially prevalent forms of the flu virus for late 2016 and early 2017.
+Researchers have identified three of the most potentially prevalent forms of the flu virus.
 Most vaccines will offer protection against:

 - (H1N1) – A/California/7/2009 virus